 Erica Scherr is the cultural resources assistant in the State Historical Society’s Archaeology & Historic Preservation Division.
 She works with the State Historic Preservation Office (SHPO) site files and researches for various projects, including nominations for the National Register of Historic Places.

 As curator of education, Erik works with staff and volunteers to create, produce, and coordinate engaging experiences that help visitors make sense of North Dakota’s heritage.
 This HISTORY FOR everyone can take the form of public programs, museum and historic site visits, and classroom curricula.

-Jeni is currently an intern for the State Historical Society of North Dakota, and this is her third year as a tour guide at the Ronald Reagan Minuteman Missile State Historic Site in Cooperstown, ND.
+Jeni was an intern for the State Historical Society of North Dakota, and this is her third year as a tour guide at the Ronald Reagan Minuteman Missile State Historic Site in Cooperstown, ND.

 Johnathan Campbell has been around the SHSND for around a quarter of a century.
 He has been the site supervisor for both the Former Governors’ Mansion, and Camp Hancock State Historic Sites for over a decade, and previous to that was the fossil preparator for the North Dakota State Fossil collection.

 Kaelyn Olson was an Archaeology Collections Intern and worked with collections from projects on U.S. Army Corps of Engineers–managed lands.
 She is working toward a master of arts degree in applied anthropology from Mississippi State University.